rspirgel/bf528_final_project/README.md

-# Final Project for BF528: Applications in Translational Bioinformatics with Dr. Adam Labadorf (Spring 2021)
+# Final Project
+BF528: Applications in Translational Bioinformatics with Dr. Adam Labadorf (Spring 2021) Rebecca Spirgel

 Analysis of pancreatic single cell RNA-seq (scRNA-seq) data to determine differential gene expression, which was then used in conjuction with known marker genes to identify pancreatic cell subtypes.